-- Install ramps for split level homes can make stairs less of a hazard.
+- Install ramps for split-level homes can make stairs less of a hazard.

 - Swap out slippery surfaces for a slip-resistant floor.
 Add nonskid mats under area rugs or get rid of area rugs completely to mitigate the risk of slips.

 - Swap out doorknobs.
 Turning a door knob can be quite a chore, even painful, for someone with arthritis or another condition.
-Lever style hardware can make life easier.
+Lever-style hardware can make life easier.
 Consider swapping out faucets, too.

 - Install security systems to keep unwanted visitors away.

 The exterior of the home is just as important as the interior of the home.
 If possible, choose a low-maintenance exterior such as vinyl or brick.
-Low maintenance landscaping, with small shrubs and plants, and a smaller yard, if possible, is ideal for many seniors.
+Low-maintenance landscaping, with small shrubs and plants, and a smaller yard, if possible, is ideal for many seniors.

 Maintenance Free Gutters

 Here at LeafFilter, we know the importance of gutter maintenance.
-If left neglected, clogged gutters can pose a threat on other areas of your home such as your foundation, basement, landscaping, and more.
+If left neglected, clogged gutters can pose a threat to other areas of your home such as your foundation, basement, landscaping, and more.
 In addition to clogged gutters being an issue, climbing the ladder to clean gutters can be incredibly dangerous.